 LEED for Homes certification involves earning points in the eight categories listed below for a wide variety of green features.
-Here’s a breakdown of how the Kantor home earned sufficient points for its LEED for Homes Platinum certification.
+Here’s a breakdown of how this new home BPC built earned sufficient points for its LEED for Homes Platinum certification.

 Innovation and Design